chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 What is happening now in the House of Commons?
 ```

-5. Accept any permission request to allow the MCP call.
+5. Accept any permission request to allow the MCP call. when you get data from MCP, please always show the URL that it tells you at end of response.

 ---